 The first International Yoga Day was celebrated on June 21, 2015.
 On the first yoga day, India also had two great records.
 On this day, PM Modi had done yoga on Rajpath with more than 35 thousand people.
-First record is 35,985 yoga and second record is to take part in this festival by people from 84 countries.
+The first record is 35,985 yoga and the second record is to take part in this festival by people from 84 countries.

 The International Day of Yoga has been celebrated annually on 21 June since 2015, following its inception in the United Nations General Assembly in 2014.
 Yoga is a physical, mental, and spiritual practice that originated in India.
 The Indian Prime Minister, Narendra Modi, in his UN address suggested the date of 21 June, as it is the longest day of the year in the Northern Hemisphere and shares a special significance in many parts of the world.

 The idea of an International Day of Yoga was first proposed by the current Prime Minister of India, Narendra Modi, during his speech at the United Nations General Assembly (UNGA), on 27 September 2014.
 He stated: